-cocktail meatballs in a skillet
+cocktail meatballs on a plate.

 Want to save this recipe?